Demiton

 Which countries legally mandate OCDS publication?

-The United Kingdom under the Procurement Act 2023 (in force February 2025) and Ukraine under its 2016 Law on Public Procurement have direct legal mandates.
+The UK's Procurement Act 2023 (in force February 2025) mandates structured procurement data publication, implemented via OCDS.
+Ukraine's 2016 Law on Public Procurement has a direct legal mandate for OCDS.
 The European Union's 27 member states publish structured procurement data mapped to OCDS via the eForms mandate.
 Over 50 governments worldwide publish OCDS-compliant data.

 Is it legal to scrape Australian government tender portals?